Pound hits 3-1/2 month high vs euro on fresh Brexit deal hopes

 Britain's ITV News reported late on Tuesday that the two sides had made progress in negotiations over an Irish border backstop, a key hurdle in reaching a Brexit deal.

-"We've been here before [with Brexit hopes] but this pound move might have a little further to run, especially against the Australian and New Zealand dollars," Chris Turner, head of foreign exchange strategy at ING, said in a note to clients.
+"We've been here before (with Brexit hopes) but this pound move might have a little further to run, especially against the Australian and New Zealand dollars," Chris Turner, head of foreign exchange strategy at ING, said in a note to clients.

 The Times newspaper also reported that around 30 to 40 lawmakers from the opposition Labour Party would be prepared to back a Brexit deal that British Prime Minister Theresa May is trying to strike with the EU.

-(Reporting by Tommy Reggiori Wilkes and Tom Finn; Editing by Susan Fenton)
+(Reporting by Tommy Reggiori Wilkes and Tom Finn; Editing by Susan Fenton and Alison Williams)